CouchTomato87/InternationalizedPieces/Shogi/Readme.md

 ![PLances](https://github.com/CouchTomato87/InternationalizedPieces/blob/master/pngs/PLances.png?raw=true)

-* Design represents the head of a *jumonji yari* (type of Japanese spear).
+* Design represents the a lance/spear on top of a wheel, which represents a chariot. (for incense chariot)
-* Promoted lance gains a more ornate design (and also gold-plated metal in plastic version).
-This is the only distinction if only black and white is used.
+* Note that the images here are not updated.
+Look at the graphics at the top for now for the updated version.
+* Promoted lance maintains the spear and wheel motif, but has multiple spears representing the new directions of attack.

 ### Pawn
 + Promoted pawn (“Tokin”)